Last Updated on February 22, 2021 by Dani

-Elote: Corn on the cob, cooked on the grill and preferably doused with Mayonnaise, chilli, lime juice and parmesan-like white powder cheese.
+Elote: Corn on the cob, cooked on the grill and preferably doused with Mayonnaise, chilli, lime juice and parmesan-like white powder cheese, is another classic Mexican street food staple.
 The unhealthiest, tastiest corn on the cob on the block costs around MX$12/US$1.

-Escuite: This is exactly the same as the Elote described above, but corn kernels are removed and put into a cup and mayo, chilli, lime juice etc is added on top.
+Escuite: This is exactly the same as the Elote described above, but corn kernels are removed and put into a cup and mayo, chili, lime juice etc is added on top.

 1 for MX$12/US $1